WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 **A contributor is any individual who works to improve and add value to Wasabi and its users.**

 :::tip You can become a Wasabika!
-Wasabi is free and open source software, but contributing is **not** just about writing code.
+Wasabi is free and open-source software, but contributing is **not** just about writing code.
 This means anything from fixing typos in documentation, to answering questions of fellow Wasabikas, to implementing new Wasabi features and everything in-between.
 All such contributions are very welcomed and greatly appreciated.
 :::